 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
 This post is sponsored by Cricut, but all opinions and thoughts are my own.
-Additional supplies for this project were generously provided by Baby Lock and Fairfield.
+My sewing machine sponsor is Baby Lock.
+Additional materials for this post were generously provided by Fairfield World.

 If you missed the first post in this series, don’t forget to read Get To Know the Cricut Maker Rotary Blade (Part 1).

 I’ve been doing much more sewing since I got my Cricut Maker, and the Rotary Blade is the main reason why!
 It’s one of the tools that can be used in the Maker’s Adaptive Tool System, and it allows you to use your Cricut to cut fabric without a stabilizer.
 You’ll also need the FabricGrip Cutting Mat.
 Both the FabricGrip Cutting Mat and the Rotary Blade are included in the box with your Maker, so as soon as you take it out of the box, you’ll just need some fabric and you are ready to go!